 Satellites to safety apps: 10 new uses of technology to help people in 2018

-[LONDON] From stopping child trafficking to mapping slums or delivering medicines, governments and companies found new ways to use technology in 2018 to help people globally.
+FROM stopping child trafficking and mapping slums to delivering medicines, governments and companies found new ways to use technology in 2018 to help people globally.

 Here are 10 new uses of technology in the past year: